cavcrosby/jenkins-packerbuilds/README.md

 - Installing **HashiCorp**'s packer, and configuring the sole build step to have the packer executable's path (PACKER_EXE).
   - the sole build step at the moment might have missing values needed in some of its env variables.
 - Installing Oracle's VirtualBox.
-- Jenkins 'Credentials' will need to be setup, though they may not get used by a build as it was just when this repo was private.
-These "Credentials" need to be used in the 'Bindings' section.
+- Jenkins 'Credentials' will need to be setup, though they may not get used by a build as it was just used when this repo was private.
+These 'Credentials' need to be used in the 'Bindings' section.
 - An SMTP server to connect to will also need to be setup, as the job does mail a recipient(s) incase a build fails.